18F/18f.gsa.gov/_posts/2017-11-08-four-lessons-we-learned-while-building-our-own-design-research-recruiting-tool.md

 Over the next few months, design researchers participating in the pilot came to rely heavily on the software in question.
 Things were looking good.
 The next step was figuring out if the software vendor would be willing to work with GSA IT to assess the degree to which their product complied with GSA’s security requirements.
 After weeks of negotiation, the vendor ultimately expressed that they had no interest in participating in a security review.
 As a result, GSA IT ultimately decided that we needed to discontinue our use of this software.

 At this point design researchers at GSA were in a bind: We increasingly worried that no off-the-shelf vendor would be willing to comply with GSA IT’s security requirements in a reasonable amount of time.
 At the same time, 18F was actively recruiting for usability tests to support our human-centered design process.
 We had a strong interest in “keeping the lights on” for recruiting, protecting people’s privacy, and meeting our security requirements.
-This ultimately raised the question that opened this post: What would it take for GSA to run its own remote recruiting service?
+This ultimately raised the question that opened this post: What would it take for GSA to design and operate its own recruiting service, taking compliance into account from the outset?

 In search of an answer, we decided to dust off an old prototype we’d initially made to help describe the kind of software we were looking to procure.
 Internally, this was known as our “[Call Me Maybe](https://github.com/18F/call-me-maybe)” prototype.
 To better ensure our idea could meet GSA security requirements, we wired our prototype up to Google Apps using the Google Apps API.
 Google Apps is an information system that is already authorized by GSA’s Chief Information Officer (CIO).
 This meant that, outside of a few lines of custom javascript, our prototype was mostly just an thin interface into an already approved, secure information system.